Keratinizing Squamous Dysplasia of the Oral Cavity: Understanding Your Pathology Report

-Keratinizing squamous dysplasia is a precancerous condition affecting the lining of the oral cavity, including the mouth, tongue, and lips.
-It develops in squamous cells, the flat cells that normally form the surface layer of the oral mucosa and act as a protective barrier.
-In keratinizing squamous dysplasia, these squamous cells grow and mature abnormally. …
+Keratinizing squamous dysplasia is a precancerous condition affecting the lining of the oral cavity.
+It develops in squamous cells — the flat cells that normally form the surface layer of the mouth’s lining — when they start to grow and mature abnormally.
+One of its defining features is the excess production of keratin, a tough …

 Read More »